Alvarado’s gorgeous essays evoke the fluidity and awe of an underwater journey.

 ~ Aisha Sabatini Sloan

-From Autumn House Press, on the upcoming April, 2019 release of Beth Alvarado’s essay collection, Anxious Attachments: In the title essay, Alvarado writes of the early years of her marriage: “When I was twenty years old, I spent a lot of time crying in the closet.”
+From Autumn House Press, on Beth Alvarado’s essay collection, Anxious Attachments: In the title essay, Alvarado writes of the early years of her marriage: “When I was twenty years old, I spent a lot of time crying in the closet.”
 She and her husband, Fernando, were new parents and recovering heroin addicts.
 They were college students barely surviving on welfare.
 How improbable it seems, given their beginnings, that their relationship would last forty years until his death from cancer.

 These fourteen essays vividly recreate moments from those forty years.
 With a novelist’s sensibility, Alvarado tells a story of love and loss, family and grief.
 She tears down walls of silence by bringing addiction, wildfires, and gun violence into the same spaces occupied by her children and grandchildren.
 The danger feels real.
 The reading experience is sensing one after another inhibition fall away: the author’s courage lies in her candor.
 The book blooms.